juhp/dnf-repo/README.md

 A wrapper of the dnf package manager for fine control of enabled/disabled yum repos (eg Copr repos).

-dnf is the package manager used by Fedora Linux and also modern RHEL.
+dnf is the package manager used by Fedora Linux and also from RHEL 8 on.

 DNF is a bit slow at handling multiple repos because it attempts to refresh the cached repodata frequently.
 So it can be advantageous